Foams, iterated wreath products, field extensions and Sylvester sums

 Natural transformations between these compositions can be naturally depicted by foams that extend between such diagrams.
 First off, identity natural transformation from the induction functor to itself (respectively, from the restriction functor to itself) is depicted by the direct product foam, the graph depicting this functor times the unit interval $[0,1]$, see Figure~\ref{fig1_1}.

 Singular lines in these foams are referred to as \emph{seam} lines.
-A natural transformation $a$ from the induction functor to itself may be denoted by a dot on a seam line, labelled $a$, see Figure~\ref{fig1_7} left, and likewise for an endomorphism of the restriction functor.
-A central element $c\in Z(\kk G)$ in the center $Z(\kk G)$ of the group algebra $\kk G$ is denoted by a dot floating in a facet $G$ labelled $c$, see Figure~\ref{fig1_7} right.
+A natural transformation $a$ from the induction functor to itself may be denoted by a dot on a seam line, labeled $a$, see Figure~\ref{fig1_7} left, and likewise for an endomorphism of the restriction functor.
+A central element $c\in Z(\kk G)$ in the center $Z(\kk G)$ of the group algebra $\kk G$ is denoted by a dot floating in a facet $G$ labeled $c$, see Figure~\ref{fig1_7} right.

-The functor $V\otimes -$ of the tensor product with a representation $V$ of $G$ is denoted by a dot on a line, with label $V$ and the regions to the sides of the dot labelled $G$, see Figure~\ref{fig1_8} left.
-Identity natural transformation $V\otimes - \Rightarrow V\otimes - $ is depicted by a vertical line (\emph{defect or seam line}) labelled $V$, see Figure~\ref{fig1_8} middle.
+The functor $V\otimes -$ of the tensor product with a representation $V$ of $G$ is denoted by a dot on a line, with label $V$ and the regions to the sides of the dot labeled $G$, see Figure~\ref{fig1_8} left.
+Identity natural transformation $V\otimes - \Rightarrow V\otimes - $ is depicted by a vertical line (\emph{defect or seam line}) labeled $V$, see Figure~\ref{fig1_8} middle.
 A homomorphism $\gamma:V_1\lra V_2$ of $G$-modules induces a natural transformation $V_1\otimes - \lra V_2\otimes -$ of the functors $V_1\otimes -$ and $V_2\otimes -$, which we also denote by $\gamma$; it is depicted by a dot on a \emph{defect line} for $V$, see Figure~\ref{fig1_8} right, with the defect line label changing from $V_1$ to $V_2$.